webern-unibas-ch/awg-app/README.md

 In the project directory, you can run the following command to serve the app in development mode:

--   `yarn start`: Serves the app in the development mode.
+-   `yarn start` or `ng s`: Serves the app in the development mode.
 Open [http://localhost:4200](http://localhost:4200) to view it in the browser.

 During the development process, you'll also find the following commands useful for maintaining code quality and understanding the codebase: